Updated: March 3, 2025

 Only around 230,000 residents live within Porto, but over 1.8 million live in the city’s metropolitan area.
 As you explore the city, prepare to discover warrens of charming narrow streets, stunning views, beach fronts, colorful houses, fragrant restaurants, and trendy gin bars.

-Property prices in Porto City in 2023 stood at €4,296 per square meter, while prices for the Porto Metropolitan Area were €3,291 per square meter.
+Property prices in Porto City in 2024 stood at €4,883 per square meter, while prices for the Porto Metropolitan Area were €3,937 per square meter.
 Note that this is the average asking price, and the sales price can be lower.

 Regardless of what type of property you seek, you should be able to find something to meet your needs – whether you are looking for a modern riverside apartment, old townhouse, or family home with sweeping views of the Atlantic.
 An excellent real estate agent who will help you through the process and facilitate your journey to find a suitable property in Porto.
 Especially because Porto is trending lately and many foreigners are considering settling in the city, finding and buying property in Porto, Portugal, can be pretty challenging.

-What Types of Properties Are Available in Porto?
+What types of properties are available in Porto?

 As mentioned above, in Porto, many property options are available for sale or rent.
 Whatever your taste is, you can find a suitable property in Porto based on your requirements.
 Property types in and around Porto come in all shapes and sizes: Luxury villas, farmhouses, charming cottages or townhouses, apartments, or condo units.

 Working with a real estate agency in Porto, Portugal, will help you narrow down the available options and find the perfect property that meets your needs.
 In the following section, we’ll be able to give you more details about residential and commercial property in Porto.
+You can also check out our guide, Portugal Property Finder, for insights on uncovering your dream home.

 Residential properties in Porto

 Residential real estate is a property you buy to live in.
 In Porto, you will be amazed at the variety of available houses, and without a real estate agent, you may be a little bit confused about where to start.
 However, some helpful online real estate websites can help you go through the available properties in the market and learn more about the prices.
-Remember that there is no Zillow Portugal, where you can find all the properties in one place, but many different real estate websites have listings.

 A good way to proceed is to set up email alerts on a few websites for properties that meet your requirements.
 You will then get information on new listings straight to your mail address.
-If you are in the process of narrowing down neighborhoods, our guide on Where to Buy Property in Porto may come in handy.
+However, it’s smart to keep in mind that while these websites can give you some ballpoint figures for prices and property types, seeking expert help is the best way to ensure you have full market access.

 Commercial properties in Porto